Excelsior-Technologies-Community/Android-Video-Player-View/README.md

-# VideoPlayerLibrary
+# Android Video Player View

 A lightweight, customizable video player library for Android applications built with Kotlin.
-This library provides essential video playback controls with a focus on simplicity and performance.
+This library provides essential video playback controls with a focus on simplicity and performance.It is also compatible with latest Android versions too, like Android 14 and Android 15.

 ## 🚀 Features